HelpMe-Pls/JAMStack-site/frontend/README.md

 2. `npm i` or `yarn`
 3. [Contact me](https://www.facebook.com/messages/t/100005341874318) if you get this far, I'll send you the `.env` file to run the project.
 4. `npm run dev` or `yarn dev`
     The project should be accessible at `localhost:8000`.
-Now you can try out all of its functionality
+Now you can try out all of its functionalities

 ## Usage
 #### As a guest (unregistered user):